cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 When cluster virtualization is enabled, the default scope of [backup]({% link {{ page.version.version }}/backup.md %}) and [restore]({% link {{ page.version.version }}/restore.md %}) commands is the virtual cluster.
 This means that:

-- A backup taken from a virtual cluster contains all data for that virtual cluster, but does not contain modifications made via the system interface such as system-level cluster settings.
+- A backup taken from a virtual cluster contains all data for that virtual cluster, but does not contain modifications made via the system virtual cluster such as system-level cluster settings.
 - If your deployment contains system-level customizations, you can take a separate backup of the system virtual cluster to capture them.
 - A backup of a virtual cluster can be restored as a virtual cluster in any storage cluster with cluster virtualization enabled.